pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Let all come who by merit deserve the most reward."
 --UCL Motto

+"As a wise woman once said, 'Being attracted to me is a very attractive feature.'"
+--Unknown (definitely read it somewhere, but can't find it.
+Notice how when people like you, you like them, and let that inspire courage to let them know when you have those feelings.)

 "I think that what flat-earthers can offer us is a way to have 99.9% of people say 'Well, that's ridiculous. *Imagine* believing that!' and then to turn it around and say 'How are you a flat-earther?
 Where are you and your people the protagonist in a Disney movie?
 Where are you constructing your reality?'"
 --Tim Urban, *Behind the Curve* (1:32:23)